 Ghee is a traditional food that was considered sacred in some cultures.
 It is a form of clarified butter, made my separating all the milk proteins from the pure healthy fats, creating a flavorful and delicious fat for cooking or on vegetables.

 1 pound butter, preferably unsalted, organic, and grass fed

-Cut the butter into cubes and place in the saucepan.
+Cut the butter into cubes and place in a medium size saucepan.

-Cook for about 10-15 minutes (this will vary based on how hot your stove is).
+Cook for about 10-15 minutes.
 During this time, the butter will go through several stages.
 It will foam, then bubble, then seem to almost stop bubbling and then foam again.
 When the second foam occurs, the ghee is done.
 At this point, the melted butter should be bright gold in color and there should be reddish brown pieces of milk solids at the bottom of the pan.

-Let cool slightly for 2-3 minutes and then slowly pour through the wire mesh strainer lined with several layers of cheesecloth.
+Let the ghee cool slightly for 2-3 minutes and then slowly pour through a wire mesh strainer lined with several layers of cheesecloth.
 The small bits of milk protein are usually discarded, though a friend told me that her grandmother used to mix those with flour (or almond flour) and a small amount of honey to make a flavorful fudge-like treat.

 Use as a cooking oil for stir frys, to top sweet potatoes, or melted on steamed/roasted vegetables.
 Ghee is much more flavorful than butter, so use sparingly!